 ●Short daily hemodialysis for patients with end-stage renal disease (see "Sleep disorders in end-stage renal disease", section on 'Treatment')

 Avoidance of aggravating factors — Sleep deprivation is known to aggravate symptoms of restless legs syndrome/Willis-Ekbom disease (RLS/WED) in many patients, and general principles of sleep hygiene should be reviewed.
 Evaluation and treatment of other causes of sleep disruption, including comorbid sleep disorders such as obstructive sleep apnea (OSA), is also indicated, as treatment may possibly improve RLS/WED symptoms .
-(See "Treatment of insomnia", section on 'Sleep hygiene' and "Overview of obstructive sleep apnea in adults".)
+(See "Treatment of insomnia in adults", section on 'Sleep hygiene' and "Overview of obstructive sleep apnea in adults".)

 Antidepressants, neuroleptic agents, dopamine-blocking antiemetics such as metoclopramide, and sedating antihistamines (including those found in nonprescription medications) may contribute to emergence of RLS/WED or worsening of prior symptoms (table 1) .
 Most antidepressant classes have been associated with RLS/WED, including tricyclics, selective serotonin reuptake inhibitors, and serotonin-norepinephrine reuptake inhibitors .